 Scientists compare the waters off of California's coast to Africa’s Serengeti Plain for its richness of life.
 Most of the Pacific Ocean’s top predators thrive there.
 Unfortunately, that also means they are in danger of being Bycatch of commercial fisheries.
 The swordfish driftnet fishery in the federal waters off the coast of California entangles a high number of sea animals, including protected species, such as dolphins, sea lions, and seabirds.
 Banning the use of driftnets does not mean the end to the swordfish industry.
 It simply means that fishermen will have to change to fishing gear practices that result in less Bycatch.
 Those methods already exist.

-an estimated SEVEN other marine animals are entangled in nets and often injured or killed.
+Currently, for every swordfish caught by the driftnet fishery, an estimated SEVEN other marine animals are entangled in nets and often injured or killed.

 In the last ten years, an estimated 26,000 sharks were caught by this deadly fishery, with nearly 10,000 simply being tossed overboard.

 On the U.S. West Coast, the State of Washington banned driftnets in 2001 and Oregon abandoned its driftnet fishery program in 2009.
 Proposed regulations on the driftnet fishery off the coast of California were halted by the Trump administration in the summer of 2017.
 This has made it urgently necessary to create legislation.

 Get more facts about species that are being caught on this Turtle Island Restoration Network Fact Sheet